-- Practice Theory and International Relations, (Cambridge University Press, 2018).
+- Practice Theory and International Relations, co-author Silviya Lechner, (Cambridge University Press, 2018)

 For more details about his other publications please refer to the Research Portal

-He currently supervises four doctoral students in the broad field of ethics and international relations.
+Professor Frost currently supervises five doctoral students in the broad field of ethics and international relations.

 Expertise and Public Engagement